 Rent prices have decreased in Indianapolis over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 1 of the Indianapolis suburb increased last month.
-On the other hand, 5 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 4 of the Indianapolis suburbs increased last month.
+On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Carmel, IN, Speedway, IN, Fishers, IN, Greenwood, IN, Noblesville, IN.
+Rent decreased in Carmel, IN, Plainfield, IN, Greenwood, IN.

 The price for a Indianapolis one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.